stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 # Uniform Buffer Objects

-To pass a matrix to the shader we will next implement a _uniform buffer object_ which is a descriptor set resource (like the sampler in the previous chapter).
-Note that a uniform buffer (or UBO) is basically just a vertex buffer with a more specialised purpose.
+To pass a matrix to the shader we will next implement a _uniform buffer object_ which is a descriptor set resource (as the sampler was in the previous chapter).
+Note that a uniform buffer (or UBO) is basically just a vertex buffer that has a more specialised purpose.

 The process of updating the resources in a descriptor set was a quick-and-dirty implementation in the previous chapter.
 We will re-factor this code to support multiple updates in one step and add support for uniform buffers.

-Descriptor sets are a particularly complex and difficult aspect of Vulkan (at least for this author).
+Descriptor sets are a particularly complex and difficult aspect of Vulkan (at least they were for this author).
 We will present the solution we implemented and discuss some of the design issues and complexities after.

 ## Resources